User Guide - pfr#

 Parse binary and extract configuration.

-pfr parse-binary [OPTIONS]
+pfr parse [OPTIONS]

 Options